Second Empire of Haiti: End of the republic

 On 1 March 1847, General Faustin Soulouque was elected President of the Republic by the Senate and succeeded President Riché, who died in office.
 During his tenure, the latter had acted as a straw man for the Boyerist ruling class, who immediately sought a replacement.
 His attention quickly turned to Faustin Soulouque, in whom most saw someone a little withdrawn and ignorant.
 The 65-year-old seemed like a malleable candidate and was therefore driven to accept the role that was being offered to him.
 He was sworn in on 2 March 1847.

 At first, Faustin seemed to play the role of his puppet appropriately.
 He kept the former president's ministers in office and continued the program of his predecessor.
 However, it was not long before he got rid of his followers and became the absolute master of the Haitian state.
 According to Mark Kurlansky's book A Continent Of Islands: Searching For The Caribbean Destiny “he organized a private militia, the Zinglins, and had all those who opposed him arrested and massacred, especially the mulattoes, particularly the mulattoes, consolidating thus its power over the government”.
 This process, which included a massacre of mulattoes in Port-au-Prince on 16 April 1848, culminated in the Senate and Chamber of Deputies where he was proclaimed Emperor of Haiti on 26 August 1849.

 Soulouque also invited the black inhabitants of Louisiana to emigrate to Haiti.
 An Afro-Creole native of New Orleans who had grown up in Haiti, Emile Desdunes, worked as Soulouque's agent and, in 1859, arranged the free transportation to Haiti of at least 350 desperate people.
 Many of these refugees would return to Louisiana later.

 Soulouque's reign was marked by violent repression against the opposition and numerous assassinations.
-The fact that Soulouque was openly a follower of the African religion of voodoo contributed to his reputation for being violent.
 During his reign, Soulouque was affected by prejudice, hatred and discrimination against the Creoles (the same sentiments obviously reflected).